 Management options for non-genital warts include destructive methods, a wait-and-see approach, immunomodulation, antimitotic drugs against the increased epithelial cellular proliferation, and surgery.
-Treatment should be started with least expensive, least painful and least time-consuming methods.
+Treatment should be started with the least expensive, least painful, and least time-consuming methods.
 Invasive procedures and expensive treatments should be preserved for refractory and large warts.

-A wait-and-see approach is a reasonable option for children with common warts because, approximately, two-thirds of the cases will resolve spontaneously.
-However, when the warts are large and very disfiguring, treatment can be sought by the child or her or his caregivers.
+Wait-and-see approach is a reasonable option for children with common warts because approximately two-thirds of the cases will resolve spontaneously.
+However, when the warts are large and very disfiguring, treatment can be sought by the child or his or her caregivers.

 Immunotherapy can be also used to treat non-genital warts in children.
 The most commonly used agents are cimetidine and imiquimod.
 Cimetidine should be used systemically, while imiquimod can be applied topically to the lesion.

-Antimitotic drugs such as 5-fluorouracil and bleomycin should be avoided in children because they were not tested in the pediatrics’ population, and are associated with extensive skin damage, ulcer formation, and scarring.
+Antimitotic drugs such as 5-fluorouracil and bleomycin should be avoided in children because they have not been tested in the pediatric population, and are associated with extensive skin damage, ulcer formation, and scarring.
 The antiviral cidofovir was used in a single study that involved only 7 children.
-While the antiviral resulted in complete resolution of the multiple hand and feet warts in four children within 12 weeks, generalization among other groups of children should not be attempted.
+While the antiviral resulted in complete resolution of multiple hand and feet warts in 4 children within 12 weeks, generalization to other groups of children should not be attempted.

-65% of lesions resolve spontaneously within 2 years.
-Recurrence is common in immunosuppressed patients and they are refractive to treatment.
+Sixty-five percent of lesions resolve spontaneously within 2 years.
+Recurrence is common in immunosuppressed patients, and they are refractory to treatment.

-Malignant changes are rare but are reported and the condition is known as verrucous carcinoma.
+Malignant changes are rare but have been reported; the condition is known as verrucous carcinoma.
 It is a slow-growing locally destructive squamous cell carcinoma and can rarely metastasize.